Graduate Student Awards

 About the award

 One fellowship is awarded each year.
-The award covers tuition and a stipend for the coming Fall, Winter and Spring Quarters.
+The award covers tuition and stipend for the coming Fall, Winter and Spring quarters.

 Faculty nominated.
-A brief nomination e-mail should be send by a faculty member (typically the student’s advisor) to Professor Marciano Siniscalchi, Director of Graduate Studies by August 15.
+A brief nomination e-mail should be sent by a faculty member (typically the student’s advisor) to Professor Marciano Siniscalchi, Director of Graduate Studies, by August 15.
 The Awards Committee will solicit any additional information required on a short list of candidates after the deadline.
 This information will include the nominee’s performance as a Teaching Assistant.